Viktor Gutić: Murder of Bishop Platon

-Anti-Serb and anti-Semitic decrees
+Anti-Serb and antisemitic decrees

-In late April 1941, Gutić created the title of Commissar of Jewish Property and Apartments, whose responsibility it would be to collect all rent that had previously been paid to Jewish landlords.
+In late April 1941, Gutić established the title of Commissar of Jewish Property and Apartments, whose responsibility was to collect all rent that had previously been paid to Jewish landlords.
 He also forbade the buying of property from Serbs and Jews or looking after their property, except on behalf of the NDH authorities.
-By May, he had appointed at least ten prominent Ustaše members as powerbrokers in northwestern Bosnia, often promising them expropriated property in return for accepting the position.
+By May, he had appointed at least ten prominent Ustaše members as power brokers in northwestern Bosnia, often promising them expropriated property in return for accepting the position.
 In one of his first acts, he ordered Banja Luka's wealthiest Serb citizens to bring him large sums of money within twenty-four hours or face "dire consequences".

 Speaking at the Franciscan friary at Petrićevac on 12 May, Gutić stated that "every Croat who today takes the side of our former enemies is not only not a good Croat but an enemy and saboteur of our planned and well-thought-out blueprint for the purification of Croatia from all unwanted elements."
-Through his newspaper, Hrvatska Krajina (Croatian Frontier), Gutić began issuing public orders and declarations "delineating new lines of inclusion and exclusion along an ethnic axis".
+Gutić, through his newspaper Hrvatska Krajina (Croatian Frontier), began issuing public orders and declarations that defined "new lines of inclusion and exclusion along an ethnic axis".
 On 17 May, he decreed that all adherents of the Serbian and Russian Orthodox Churches would now be classified as "Greek Easterners" (grko-istočnjaci).
 This decree effectively annulled the use of the ethnic identifier "Serb" in Ustaše parlance, and preceded a similar declaration by the NDH government by nearly two months.
 All writing in the Cyrillic script, which the Ustaše considered a symbol of "Serbdom, Balkanism and Byzantism", was banned.
 Flags, emblems and photographs that had any association with Yugoslavia, Serb politicians or the deposed Karađorđević dynasty were removed from public spaces.
 Streets that had once been named after Serb historical figures were renamed after Ustaše leaders or historical figures whom the Ustaše regarded as Croats, irrespective of whether they were Catholic or Muslim.
 (Note: The Ustaše regarded the Bosnian Muslims as the "flower of the Croatian nation" and did not consider them to be distinct from Croats.
 Nevertheless, Gutić's followers engaged in factional struggles with Muslim members of the movement.)
 One such Banja Luka street was renamed after Gutić himself.
 Evening curfews were established for Serbs and Jews.
-Large numbers of Serbs working in the public sector, as well as others considered "enemies of the state", lost their government jobs.
+Large numbers of Serbs working in the public sector, as well as people considered "enemies of the state", lost their government jobs.
 It was decreed that Croats were to be given preference in public transportation.
-Hrvatska Krajina printed articles on the supposedly anti-Croat activities of individual Serbs and other non-Croats "whose presence is unwanted in our lands".
+Hrvatska Krajina printed articles on the ostensibly anti-Croat activities of individual Serbs and other non-Croats "whose presence is unwanted in our lands".
 Under statewide laws adopted in late April, he ordered that Jewish people had to wear an identifying yellow patch with a Star of David and prominent letter Ž designating them as Jews (Židovi).